 “What you do speaks so loudly that I cannot hear what you say.” – Ralph Waldo Emerson

 Your influence increases inversely to your self-importance.
 What this means is that if you seek attention and approval from others, you have very little influence over them.
 In fact, they have enormous power over you because a simple word or gesture and affect your mood for the entire day.

 When you have a healthy self-esteem and do not need to feel important and noticed all the time, you are free to notice others and make them feel important.
 You make people feel important simply by noticing them.
 Greet them by name.
 Ask “how are you today?” then wait for the answer and really listen.

 4. Know when to use your influence

 Influence is like a bank account.
 You need to constantly make deposits to make it grow.
 And if you use too much of it, the account empties.
 Use your influence sparingly.
 Don’t waste it on things that don’t matter, or ask for favours when you can do it yourself.
 Don’t use it for your selfish purposes when it doesn’t benefit the other person.

 If you have influence over someone, you won’t need to look for him to tell him what to do.
 He will come to you for perspective and advice.
 This is the right time to exercise your influence.
 If you feel the need to approach the person, be very clear and honest about what your motives are.

 5. Remain humble

+Learn to increase your influence, then use it for good.
 With integrity, wisdom, and humility, you can change the world.